In Mideast, Biden struggling to shift policy after Trump

 But Biden’s overall Mideast record is far more complicated.
 He has largely steered away from confronting some of the region’s most vexing problems, including some that he faulted Trump for exacerbating.

 Biden often talks about the importance of relationships in foreign policy.
-His decision to visit the Mideast for a trip that promises little in the way of tangible accomplishments suggests he’ i trying to invest in the region for the longer term.
+His decision to visit the Mideast for a trip that promises little in the way of tangible accomplishments suggests he’s trying to invest in the region for the longer term.

 In public, he has talked of insights gained from long hours over the years spent with China’s Xi Jinping and sizing up Russia’s Vladimir Putin.
 He’s relished building bonds with a younger generation of world leaders including Canadian Prime Minister Justin Trudeau and Japan’s Fumio Kishida